IlyaHalsky/Intertrust-Test-Task/NOTES.md

 Otherwise `jackson` creates new instance of `case object` and it doesn't match against instances from code.

 I've changed quite a bit `protocol.Events` for serialization purposes, hopefully it's not against rules.
-On the same subject: created multiple traits just for actors, since Scala 2 doesn't support union types.
+On the same subject: created multiple traits just for actors like `PersonnelCommand` and `WindFarmCommand`, since Scala 2 doesn't support union types.

 ## Worker inconsistencies